 As rock climbing becoming more popular over time, I see more couples climbing together.
 It is a great date night for couples instead of the traditional going out with a movie and dinner.

 In general, the ladies are lighter and smaller than the gentlemen so there is a difference in the weight ratio when it comes to climbing and belaying.
-This maybe a factor that makes the couple nervous to try if they are new to climbing.
+This may be a factor that makes the couple nervous to try if they are new to climbing.

 For me, I don’t remember being nervous though.
 I started climbing a year before my husband started so I found other ladies to climb with.
-This helped me with the belaying confidence over time.
+This helped me with belaying confidence over time.

-In this article, we will have tips specifically for lightweight belayer to add ammunition to the belaying skill and boost your confidence.
+In this article, we will have tips specifically for the lightweight belayer to add ammunition to the belaying skill and boost your confidence.
 To learn more about the basics of belaying, please visit my articles:

-If you are new to climbing and belaying, I would recommend to practice climbing indoor first to understand and learn the basics before climbing outdoor on your own.
+If you are new to climbing and belaying, I would recommend practicing climbing indoor first to understand and learn the basics before climbing outdoor on your own.
 If you are hiring a guide for outdoor climbing then go for it because you will definitely learn so much more than climbing indoor.

 Good Belaying Habits